 If you are looking to learn more about the history of Cambodia and the resilience and strength of the country’s population, a visit to the Killing Fields and S21 is a must.
 The experience is essential to understanding Cambodia’s fraught history and will open your eyes to life under the Khmer Rouge which of course.

-It may come as a surprise, but China’s big cities like Hong Kong are actually regarded as among the safest in the region.
+It may come as a surprise, but China’s big cities are actually regarded as among the safest in the region.
 The beauty of China is that it showcases historical China (yes, we’re referring to the 2,300 year old Great Wall), but there are also many modern twists such as the lightning-quick train system that runs from Beijing to Guangzhou and The Shanghai Tower which punctures the city’s skyline and is one of the world’s tallest buildings.